Today's History Trivia for February 13

 Deaths for February 13

 2005 Sister Lucy dos Santos b.
 1907 (Lúcia de Jesus Rosa Santos), Roman Catholic Carmelite nun.
-She claims that at the age of ten she saw and was spoken to by the Virgin Mary near Fátima, Portugal (1917).
+She claims that at the age of ten she and her two cousins saw and was spoken to by the Virgin Mary near Fátima, Portugal (1917).

 2005 Dick Weber b.
 1929 American bowler, 4-time All-Star Tournament winner (1962-63, 65-66), 3-time Bowler of the Year (1961, 63, 65).